SIP Trunking • Last Updated 8/6/2024

 SIP stands for Session Initiation Protocol and is a standard which describes how phone systems can establish calls, maintain the connection between phone systems so that voice and data can be transmitted when a call is active, and terminate the connection when the call is over.
 This involves the phone systems sending signals to each other, which contain instructions to begin a call, play-back ringing sounds, stream audio or data between the systems, and terminate the connection.

-Once a call has been established using Session Initiation Protocol, other protocols are used to handle the transfer of audio and data between the two phone systems.
+Once a call has been established using SIP, other protocols are used to handle the transfer of audio and data between the two phone systems.
 This process is known as media streaming and is usually carried out over UDP or TCP.

 SIP vs PRI